GPA 4.0

 Facilitated other projects at the center, including plant identification, lab work, and an urban small mammal mark-recapture study.

-Implemented mark-recapture framework for estimating apparent annual survival rates, migratory timing and routes, and reproductive traits of lesser yellowlegs (Tringa flavipes).
-Conducted extensive fieldwork, including nest searching, live captures using mist nets, banding, fitment of GPS Argos Pinpoint tags, and blood and feather sample collection.
+Provided research support for the Threatened, Endangered, and Diversity (TED) Program.
+Implemented a mark-recapture framework for estimating apparent annual survival rates, migratory timing and routes, and reproductive traits of lesser yellowlegs (Tringa flavipes).
+Conducted extensive fieldwork, including live captures using mist nets, banding, fitment of GPS Argos Pinpoint tags, and blood and feather sample collection.

 Conducted analysis to estimate pika abundance and identify important ecological variables that may influence population densities.